i05nagai/memorandum/language/english_speaking.md

     * Rental cars can no longer be signed out for attack by identifying decals or by special license plates
 * ambush
     * Five soldiers died after their bus was ambushed on a country road
-* disciplined
-    * The young gymnasts who won the competition were a talented and disciplined team
-    * Those children and
 * treat
     * software engineers are treated as commodities
 * perpetual/forever